 You can also create more rooms by reconfiguring the larger rooms, thus making a 3-bedroom house into a 4- or 5-bedroom one.

-It will certainly cost you but will help you avoid the disruption that would come with a move.
+It will certainly cost you but will help you avoid the disruption of a move.

 Work with a designer to see what new configurations can work.